Jerry-Lees/HomeLab/lab-documenter/README.md

 - `--scan` - Scan network(s) for live hosts and collect data
 - `--csv-only` - Only scan hosts listed in CSV file (skip network scan)
 - `--update-wiki` - Update MediaWiki pages with collected data
+- `--update-wiki-index` - Create or update the wiki server index page
 - `--clean` - Delete all files in ./documentation and ./logs directories
 - `--dry-run` - Show what would be done without making changes